 What started with an epic snowstorm and get-well flowers (the kind of stories you can’t help but share) has now transitioned to hard ciders and board games at the kitchen table-the daily stuff of life.
 The epic fades to the mundane, and yet the mundane is just as sweet, just as real and honest, just as important.
 Because those epic, magical moments show who we are, but the mundane moments prove it.
 And that’s why you’re getting married- because somewhere along the lines of your epic story you decided you could be just as happy with the mundane moments too, as long as they were with him.

-Want to get to know me better and hear more of why I love what I do?
+Want to get to know me better and see more of my life and work?
 Follow me on Instagram!